 |Home » TECHNOLOGY » Wind resource estimation » Local wind resource assessment and energy analysis » Best practice for accurate wind speed measurements|

-These results have illustrated the importance of having an accurate knowledge of the wind resource.
-A high quality site wind speed measurement campaign is therefore of crucial importance in reducing the uncertainty in the predicted energy production of a proposed project.
+The results shown here illustrate the importance of having an accurate knowledge of the wind resource.
+A high-quality site wind speed measurement campaign is therefore of crucial importance in reducing the uncertainty in the predicted energy production of a proposed project.
 The goal for a wind measurement campaign is to provide information to allow the best possible estimate of the energy on the site to be provided.
 The question of how many masts to use and how tall they should be then arises.

-The locations and specifications of the mast or masts need to be considered on a site-specific basis, but generally, if there are significant numbers of turbines, more than one kilometre from a meteorological mast, in terrain that is either complex or in which there is significant forestry, it is likely that additional masts will be required.
+The locations and specifications of the mast or masts need to be considered on a site-specific basis, but generally, if there are significant numbers of turbines more than one kilometer from a meteorological mast in terrain that is either complex or in which there is significant forestry, it is likely that additional masts will be required.
 In such circumstances, discussion with the analyst responsible for assessing the wind resource at the site is recommended at an early stage.

-Turning now to the height of the masts, it is known that the wind speed generally increases with height, as illustrated in Figure 2.3.
+Turning now to the height of the masts, it is known that the wind speed generally increases with height, as illustrated in Figure I.2.3.

-The figure shows, schematically, the way in which the wind speed grows.
+Figure I.2.3 schematically shows the way in which the wind speed increases with height.
 This characteristic is called ‘shear’ and the shape of this curve is known as the ‘wind shear profile’.
-Given the discussion above, about the importance of accurate wind speed measurements, it is clear that it will be important to measure the wind speed as near to the hub height of the proposed turbine as possible.
+Given the discussion above about the importance of accurate wind speed measurements, it is clear that it will be important to measure the wind speed as near to the hub height of the proposed turbine as possible.
 If a hub height measurement is not made then it will be necessary to estimate the shear profile.
 This can be done, but it creates uncertainties.
-Commercial wind turbines typically have hub heights in the 60 to 120m range.
+Commercial wind turbines typically have hub heights in the 60-120m range.
 The costs of meteorological masts increase with height.
-Tilt-up guyed masts may be used up to heights of 60 or 80m.
+Tilt-up guyed masts may be used up to heights of 60 to 80m.
 Beyond such heights, cranes are required to install masts, which increases costs.
-If ‘best practice’ of a hub height mast is not followed, then a reasonable compromise is to ensure that masts are no less than 75% of the hub height of the turbines.
+If ‘best practice’ of a hub height mast is not followed, then a reasonable compromise is to ensure that masts are no less than 75 percent of the hub height of the turbines.

 Remote sensing devices are essentially ground-based devices, which can measure wind speeds at a range of heights without the need for a conventional mast.
 There are two main sorts of devices: